Protecting hoiho from setnet fishing deaths

 Hoiho standing in long grass up on a hill above a beach

-We challenging the Minister of Oceans and Fisheries’ decision to only close part of northern hoiho habitat to setnet fishing, when the entire population is at risk of extinction.
-We await the Court’s decision.
+We challenged the Minister of Oceans and Fisheries’ decision to only close part of northern hoiho habitat to setnet fishing, when the entire population is at risk of extinction.

 On the 15th of September 2025, the Minister for Oceans and Fisheries, Shane Jones, announced a three-month emergency closure of setnet fishing.
 The closure extended an existing 4 nautical mile closure, which was in place to protect dolphins, to 8 nautical miles around the Otago Peninsula.
 The stated aim was to protect hoiho (yellow-eyed penguins) from being killed as bycatch.